davebenson/doom4-walkthrough/README.md

 ## Mission 7: Post-Fight ???
 Cleanup

 Pickup all you can.

 There should be a screen prompting "Reset Crane to Base?" to access near the bridge over the electrically charged floor.
 Actuating the Crane will cause a large suspended block to move within jumping range.
 Jump onto it, then jump right onto a catwalk.
-The game should let you know you found a secret: this is Secret #5.

-Access the Field Drone: I tend to choose Chain Gun / Mobile Turret here.
+This is Secret #5: access Field Drone #1 at the end of the U-shaped catwalk.
+(I tend to choose Chain Gun / Mobile Turret here.)

 Exit through the door near the Health Station.